IOM Corporate Emergency Activation

 In the case of L3 Emergencies, coordination modalities change, in order to ensure that the CO is provided with the necessary support to address the emergency response requirements of the specific context faced by the IOM COs.
 For more information on coordination in L3 emergencies, see IOM's L3 Guidance Note and Standard Operating Procedures available here and in the Tools and References section.

-One of the main tools for general coordination and information sharing at the beginning of an emergency is the Internal Sitrep.
+One of the main tools for general coordination and information sharing at the beginning of an emergency is the internal situation report (sitrep).
 See Sitrep entry for more details.

 In practice, coordination structures are often customized to best adapt to the context of the emergency and the capacity of the CO, RO and HQ.
 When in doubt, always be in touch with both the DOE RTS and PRD to seek further clarification and guidance.